raysers/Mflux-ComfyUI/README.md

 - Customizable file paths.
 - Image-to-Image generation.

-mflux has been updated to version 0.4.1.
-To experience image-to-image generation, please upgrade in ComfyUI with:
+mflux has been updated to version 0.5.1.
+Please upgrade in ComfyUI with:

 `pip install --upgrade mflux`